dsccommunity/ComputerManagementDsc/DSCResources/MSFT_SmbShare/README.md

 ### Access permissions

 It is not allowed to provide empty collections in the configuration for the access permissions parameters.
-The below configuration will throw an error.
+The configuration below will cause an exception to be thrown.

 ```powershell
 SmbShare 'Integration_Test'